okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Apophony

 Cover term that refers to any type of word-internal process used to effect a change in a word (either inflectional or derivational) - the irregular plural of goose, geese is an example.

+## Suppletion

+When two forms that should be related are not related at all.
+Example being "good", "better".